group-nn-at-icmab-csic/WorMe/README.md

 # WorMe
-WorMe is a software for the automatic *Caenorhabditis elegans* length determination from microscopical images.
+WorMe is a software for the *Caenorhabditis elegans* length determination.

 *Developed by Josep Llobet, documentation helped by Núria Garriga, leaded by Anna Laromaine, at Institut de Ciencia de Materials de Barcelona (ICMAB-CSIC)*